 WELCOME TO CONCUSSED.

-Retreats and Resources for those struggling with Post-Concussion Syndrome.
+Retreats and Resources for those struggling with Persistent-Concussion Symptoms.

 What is Post-Concussion Syndrome?

-Post-Concussion Syndrome (PCS) is diagnosed when the symptoms of a concussion are prolonged for more than six weeks.
+Post-Concussion Syndrome (PCS) may be diagnosed when the symptoms of a concussion are prolonged for more than six weeks.
 The majority of people who suffer from a concussion will be asymptomatic within two weeks and fully functioning within four.
-Yes- a concussion is a mild traumatic brain injury (TBI)!
+A concussion is a form of Traumatic Brain Injury (TBI).

-In my mind, there are three qualities of Post-Concussion Syndrome that make the recovery particularly difficult: an unpredictable recovery timeline, functioning as an invisible injury, and understanding that we cannot isolate our brain.
-The interaction of one point feeds the others, often leading to feelings of isolation.
+In my mind, there are three qualities of Post-Concussion Syndrome that make recovery particularly difficult: an unpredictable recovery timeline, functioning as an invisible injury, and understanding that we cannot isolate our brain.
+In order to properly treat Post-Concussion Syndrome, we must consider the biological, psychological, and social impacts concussions often have on individuals.

 Hi, I'm Cait!
-Ten years ago, I was diagnosed with Post-Concussion Syndrome after suffering a head injury.
-Despite my best efforts, I struggled to find resources on PCS, and as a result, often felt isolated during my recovery.
+Twelve years ago, I was diagnosed with Post-Concussion Syndrome after suffering a head injury while playing college lacrosse.
+Despite my best efforts, I struggled to find resources on PCS, and as a result, felt isolated during my recovery.
 My hope is that this site can provide access to information and connection for those impacted by Post-Concussion Syndrome.